nanaya2/Disaster-Response-Pipeline/README.md

 ![top10newscat](https://github.com/nanaya2/Disaster-Response-Pipeline/assets/75550215/58d78a6e-fcc5-4ae3-b5fc-53cbcbfe1ce1)

 ## 8. Licensing and Acknowledgements <a name="Licensing"></a>
-Thanks to FigureEight for providing the valuable dataset used in this important project.
+Thanks to Appen for providing the valuable dataset used in this important project.
 Data can be found here [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/)

 Also thanks to Udacity for the code templates which help me complete this project.